 When did you first play rugby?

-This appeared in the July 2013 issue of Rugby World.
+This was published in the May 2013 issue of Rugby World.
 Click here to see what’s in the current edition.